Canonical and noncanonical Wnt signaling

 Our early studies assessed molecular processes underlying the formation of the dorsal signaling center, also known as the Spemann organizer.
 This analysis revealed an essential role for secreted Wnt proteins in vertebrate axis determination.
 Our group continued to study Wnt pathways for a number of years and obtained valuable insights related to several Wnt signaling components, from secreted Wnt antagonists and Frizzled receptors to transcription factors of the TCF family (Sokol et al., 1991; Sokol, 1996; Itoh et al., 2005; Hikasa et al, 2010).
 Our group also uncovered an important function of noncanonical Wnt signaling in regulating convergent extension movements during vertebrate gastrulation and neurulation (Sokol, 1996, 2000).
 This discovery served as a basis for subsequent molecular characterization of the Wnt/PCP pathway.
 More recently, we linked Wnt/Planar cell polarity (PCP) signaling to apical constriction, another fundamental morphogenetic event that leads to embryonic tissue folding (Ossipova et al., 2014, 2015).

 We have shown the involvement of apical-basal and planar cell polarity proteins in cell fate determination during epidermal differentiation, neurogenesis and neural crest development, using mouse, human and Xenopus progenitor models (Dollar et al., 2005; Ossipova et al., 2009; Lake and Sokol, 2009).
 We have recently shown that Wnt proteins can direct PCP in the vertebrate neural plate (Chu and Sokol, 2016).
-These studies provided insights into asymmetric neural progenitor divisions during neurogenesis, multiciliated cell differentiation in the epidermis and mechanistically connected PAR, Notch and Wnt signaling to PCP.
+These studies provide insights into asymmetric neural progenitor divisions during neurogenesis, multiciliated cell differentiation in the epidermis and mechanistically connect PAR, Notch and Wnt signaling to PCP.

 Based on published literature and our observations, we hypothesize that PCP signaling locally modulates actomyosin contractility to produce anisotropic forces needed for morphogenesis.
 Once a tissue becomes polarized, core PCP complexes may engage downstream effectors that are necessary to change cell shape leading to NP folding (Nishimura et al., 2012; Ossipova et al., 2014; Sokol, 2016).
-During the past funding period, we focused on relatively understudied Prickle proteins and identified molecules that link Pk3 to cell junctions.
-These include the apical determinant Par3 (Chuykin et al., 2018) and the LIM domain protein Wtip (Chu et al., 2016).
-Wtip belongs to the Zyxin/Ajuba family implicated in neural tube closure actomyosin dynamics, and mechanotransduction (Chu et al., 2018; Ibar et al., 2018; Rauskolb et al., 2014).
-We next developed a new proximity biotinylation approach in Xenopus embryos based on anti-GFP single domain antibody (sdAb)-mediated targeting of BirA and this screen led to the isolation of SSX2IP/ADIP as a Wtip-binding protein (Reis et al., 2021).
+During the past funding period, we focused on relatively understudied Prickle proteins and identified molecules that link Pk3 to cell junctions, including the apical determinant Par3 (Chuykin et al., 2018) and the LIM domain protein Wtip (Chu et al., 2016).
+Wtip belongs to the Zyxin/Ajuba family implicated in actomyosin dynamics and mechanotransduction (Chu et al., 2018; Ibar et al., 2018; Rauskolb et al., 2014).
+We developed a proximity biotinylation approach based on anti-GFP single domain antibody (sdAb)-mediated targeting of BirA and ideantified the centrosomal maturation factor SSX2IP/ADIP as a Wtip-binding protein (Reis et al., 2021).